How to Scale Video Marketing: 5 Strategies That Work

 5. Focus on Gamification and Interaction

-Similar to personalisation, gamified and interactive videos allow users to have a unique experience each time they interact with your content.
+Similar to personalization, gamified and interactive videos allow users to have a unique experience each time they interact with your content.
 Not only is gamification and interactivity a great way to scale your video marketing, but the entertainment factor can further drive retention and customer engagement.

 Interactivity, in this context, can come in many forms depending on what you’re trying to achieve.